Should I Become a Quality Assurance Inspector?

-Quality assurance inspectors examine products to ensure that they meet manufacturer guidelines and do not contain defects, according to the U.S. Bureau of Labor Statistics (BLS).
+Quality assurance inspectors examine products to ensure that they meet manufacturer guidelines and do not contain defects.
 Their job duties may include monitoring operations, reading blueprints, testing materials, measuring products, rejecting defective products, and reporting on product suitability to managers or other responsible parties.

 Quality assurance inspectors, like other quality control inspectors, spend time in an office setting as well as on site, making evaluations of products and goods.
 They may be exposed to some dangerous locations and materials and must wear appropriate clothing and protective gear when completing their inspections.
 The majority work full-time during business days, although some night and weekend hours may be required.